th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/tts/nano-tts.md

 </details>

 # NanoTTS
-NanoTTS is a speech syntesizer, that is an improved version of picoTTS.
-PicoTTS is the TTS that is build in in all android phones.
+NanoTTS is a speech synthesizer, that is an improved version of picoTTS.
+PicoTTS is the TTS that is build in all android phones.
 It's simple and fast and easy to understand.

 # Pros